 - Liquefaction time.
-Semen is a thick gel at the time of ejaculation and normally becomes liquid within 20 minutes after ejaculation.
-Liquefaction time is a measure of the time it takes for the semen to liquefy.
+Semen is a thick gel at the time of ejaculation.
+It normally becomes liquid within 20 minutes after ejaculation.
+Liquefaction time is the time it takes for the semen to turn to liquid.

 - Sperm count.
-This is a count of the number of sperm present per milliliter (mL) of semen in one ejaculation.
+This counts the number of sperm present per milliliter (mL) of semen in one ejaculation.

 - Sperm morphology.
 This is a measure of the percentage of sperm that have a normal shape.

 - Sperm motility.
 This is a measure of the percentage of sperm that can move forward normally.
-The number of sperm that show normal forward movement in a certain amount of semen can also be measured (motile density).
+The number of sperm that show normal forward movement in a certain amount of semen can also be measured.
+This is called motile density.

 - pH.
 This is a measure of the acidity (low pH) or alkalinity (high pH) of the semen.